Modernizr/grunt-modernizr/README.md

 		// By default, source is uglified before saving "uglify" : true,

-		// Define any tests you want to impliticly include "tests" : [],
+		// Define any tests you want to explicitly include "tests" : [],

+		// Useful for excluding any tests that grunt-modernizr will match
+		// e.g. you use .notification class for notification elements,
+		// but don’t want the test for Notification API "excludeTests": [],

 		// By default, will crawl your project for references to Modernizr tests
 		// Set to false to disable